Healthy-AI/IncomeSCM/README.md

 The simulator has been used to construct a cross-sectional benchmark data set for conditional average treatment effect (CATE) estimation, IncomeSCM-1.0.CATE.
 The files for this benchmark are contained in [IncomeSCM-1.0.CATE.zip](samples/IncomeSCM-1.0.CATE.zip).

-To replicate the results in the [technical report](https://arxiv.org/abs/2405.16069), download this repository, ensuring that required prerequisites are installed and run:
+To reproduce the results in the [technical report](https://arxiv.org/abs/2405.16069), you can run the following sequence of commands:
 ```
 pip install scikit-learn==1.4.1.post1 pandas==2.0.1 PyYAML==6.0 xgboost==2.0.0 matplotlib==3.7.1 notebook==7.2.0
 git clone git@github.com:Healthy-AI/IncomeSCM.git